mkrmpotic/Simple-Image-Crop/README.md

 Demo
 ----
-Visit a [Demo page](http://www.marinkrmpotic.com/simpleimagecrop).
-UPDATE: Sorry guys, forgot to renew the domain, will be back online in a few days :)
+UPDATE: Sorry guys, I'm currently switching hosting providers.
+Will be back online in a few days :)

 Installation
 ------------